Diffusion Models

 Following such a path is the same as gradually turning noise into clean images.

-A diffusion model learns something called a velocity field which can navigate this path.
-Given a noisy image \(x_t\) at a specific time \(t,\) the velocity field tells you in what way to change the pixels, such that you end up with a realistic image by the time you hit \(t=1.\)
+A diffusion model learns something called a velocity field which can navigate these paths.
+Given a noisy image \(x_t\) at a specific time \(t,\) the velocity field shows in what way to change the pixels, such that by the time it hits \(t=1,\) \(x_t=x_1\) becomes a realistic image.

 Illustrative Analogy